CarlosMabrey/guitarLessonsChat/README.md

 - Your API key is stored only in your browser's local storage
 - Chat history is stored locally and not sent to any server
 - No personal data is collected

+## Guitar Tab & Visualization Features
+- **Interactive Tab Viewer:**
+  - Cleanly renders guitar tabs with syntax highlighting for fret numbers and techniques (no colored background bars)
+  - Supports playback controls, position indicator, and fretboard visualization toggle
+  - Robust error handling to prevent the chat from getting stuck on loading
+- **Chord, Scale, and Fretboard Diagrams:**
+  - Accurate and visually appealing chord diagrams, scale diagrams, and fretboard visualizations
+  - Consistent styling for open/muted strings, finger positions, and nut placement
+  - String labels are displayed in a dedicated column, and fret 0 notes match the rest of the fretboard
+- **Improved Code Organization:**
+  - All core diagram components (`ChordDiagram`, `ScaleDiagram`, `FretboardDiagram`, `MessageBubble`) are modular and easy to extend
+  - Defensive error boundaries in chat rendering for better reliability

+## Practice Page Features
+- **Practice Hub:**
+  - Daily plan and quick stats
+  - Chord practice section with cycling and interactive voicing display
+  - Play-along mode, progress tracking, and analytics placeholders
+  - Practice routines with steps, progress bar, and completion tracking
+  - Routine generator and management
+  - Ear training and AI coach sections (placeholders for future expansion)

 ## AI Functionality
 - AI-powered song analysis